 The advantage of this additional oil cooling is that both the valves and valve seat rings now have a much longer service life.
-In addition, the intervals between valve adjustment are up from 7500 to 10000 km (this also applies to all K models).
+In addition, the intervals between valve adjustment are up from 7500 to 10000 km.
 To avoid coking along the hot cooling ducts after switching off the engine, the ducts are designed to remain filled with cooling oil at all times.
 Thanks to this efficient combination of air and oil cooling, the engine is far more resistant to high temperatures and hot weather, runs more quietly, and offers an even longer service life.